 This part is perhaps the most important of your entire visa process.
 I cannot stress enough how important it is to choose a skilled, competent lawyer who knows what they’re doing and how they can achieve best outcome (an approval) for you.
 You need to meet with different lawyers and bring your resume with you.
 Ask them questions.
 Ask them which criteria they think you’re most suitable or.
 Ask them how they usually present a case to immigration.
 It is not enough for them to say “I believe in your case” or that “you have a good case” or “you have a good chance of getting approved.”
 You need to make sure they are the types of lawyers who will stay on top of your case and are pro-active about everything.
 Of course you have to be on top of your case too.
 It’s also vital that whoever you decide to go with understand you as an individual artist and all the details of your resume so that they can present your case and advocate for you to the best of their ability.
 You don’t want your application to get lost in translation.
 You want them to present your credits in the best light possible.
 You want someone who is detail oriented, organised and respond to you in a timely manner.
 This is the truth: someone with an impeccable resume but mediocre lawyer will most likely raise complications compared to someone with an weaker resume but with an outstanding lawyer.
 So I’m going to tell you right now – you getting approved is not really about talent, it’s about the way your talent is presented on paper.

 Both visas are for people who possess extraordinary ability.
 I’m not going to list the criteria for the visas here.
-These 2 are the most popular options everyone goes for, unless you hold citizenship from a country where they have their own specific work visa option.
-I don’t know much about other visa options, so you’ll need to do your own research.
 To simplify the criteria a lot, you basically have to check off 3 individual criteria in their eligibility criteria.
 There are definitely significant differences between both visas – for the O-1, you have to show a 3 year itinerary of steady work & have union letters advocating for you, whereas for the EB-1, you don’t need those things, but you do have to prove you are working in the top 1% of your field.
 The usual criteria most actors aim for are the leading role in distinguished productions, leading/critical role in distinguished organisations, significant recognition and national/international recognition demonstrated by press.
 That being said, it’s important to remember that no resume is the same.
 You don’t need a Tony/Oscar (like they asked) to get an approved visa.
 You are your own person.
 Make sure your application reflects the best version of you as a professional performer.
 So just because those are the popular criterion people aim for, it doesn’t mean you have to as well.
 Work with a lawyer to see which criteria you have the best chances of fulfilling.
 Cater the application to you.